 \subsection{Quantifying the impact of the quench}

 In the previous section we have seen how the experimental samples fail to reproduce the correct thermal expectation values associated with the point where we pause $s_p$.
 We argued that this is likely due to the quench rate from $s=s_p$ to $s=1$ not being sufficiently fast, with the system continuing to evolve during the quench.
 In order to confirm this hypothesis, we use the adiabatic master equation (ME)~\cite{Albash2012} to simulate the quantum annealing process using different quench rates.
-The key feature of this numerical method is that for any fixed $s$ Hamiltonian, the fixed point of the dissipative dynamics is the Gibbs state of $H(s)$.
-Therefore, for any sufficiently long pause and sufficiently fast quench, we expect the simulation results to agree with the theoritical prediction.
+The key feature of this model is that for any fixed $s$ Hamiltonian, the fixed point of the dissipative dynamics is the Gibbs state of $H(s)$.
+Therefore, for any sufficiently long pause and sufficiently fast quench, we expect the simulation results to agree with the theoretical prediction.
 Because of the computational cost of the simulations, we are only able to obtain exact results for the smallest systems with $n=4$, but already at these sizes we are able to see the adverse effects of the quench rate for reproducing the correct thermal expectation values.
 We provide further details of our parameter choices for the simulations in Appendix \ref{App:ME}.